Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Introduction

+Most current approaches rely on static solvers\footnote{In this context, a \textbf{solver} encompasses all elements integral to problem-solving, including the LLM model, sample size, prompting technique, decomposition strategy, and so forth.}, overlooking the unique characteristics of individual problems.
+This rigidity can lead to unnecessary resource consumption and suboptimal performance due to the fixed allocation of computational resources.
+Therefore, we argue that \textbf{dynamically customized solvers are essential for achieving both cost-efficiency and enhanced performance across diverse tasks}.
+Recent studies suggest that scaling test-time computation can effectively enhance model performance~\citep{scaling_test_time,empirical}.
+Complex problems should be allocated more computational resources during testing.
+However, determining how to best allocate computational resources across different problems is a question that warrants further study.

-In response to the clear demand for dynamic problem-solving methods, we propose the Adaptive-Solver (AS) framework.
-This innovative approach customizes the problem-solving strategies of LLMs, adapting based on the task’s complexity and an initial evaluation of the solution.
-The AS framework is structured around two core modules: the \textit{evaluation} module and the \textit{adaptation} module.
-The \textit{evaluation} module assesses the current solution’s efficacy, determining whether it meets the problem-solving standards.
-Should the solution not meet the requisite quality, the \textit{adaptation} module is triggered, adjusting the solving strategy for the following phase.
-Our Adaptive-Solver framework adopts three pivotal adaptation strategies: (1) \textit{Model Adaptation}: Shifting to a more powerful, albeit resource-intensive, LLM when necessary; (2) \textit{Prompting Method Adaptation}: Varying the prompting techniques to better align with the complexity of the problem; (3) \textit{Decomposition Granularity Adaptation}: Breaking down complex questions into finer sub-questions to enhance problem formulation.
-A characteristic of our framework is its adaptability: both modules are architecturally independent, enabling a broad spectrum of potential implementations, thereby underscoring its applicability across diverse scenarios.
-We further explore the potential of combined strategies by introducing a hybrid implementation that integrates \textit{prompting method adaptation} with \textit{decomposition granularity adaptation}.
-This innovative framework propels us into a promising direction in dynamic strategy selection for LLMs.
-From a broader perspective, every solver – whether it’s model, prompting, decomposition, or augmented tools – can be considered a potential component in the pool.
-LLMs, equipped with the AS framework, demonstrate the capability to dynamically combine selected components, forging pathways to optimal solution paths.
+In response to the clear demand for dynamic problem-solving methods, we propose the Adaptive-Solver (AS) framework, as illustrated in Figure~\ref{motivation}(b).
+The AS framework consists of two primary components: the \textit{evaluation} module and the \textit{adaptation} module.
+The \textit{evaluation} module assesses the current solution's quality, determining whether the problem has been adequately solved.
+If the solution falls short, the \textit{adaptation} module is triggered to adjust the solving strategy in the subsequent round.
+Within the \textit{adaptation} module, four adaptation strategies are devised: (1) \textit{Model Adaptation}: Shifting to a more powerful, albeit resource-intensive, LLM when necessary; (2) \textit{Sample Size Adaptation}: Initializing the sample size with small value and incrementally lifting it when needed; (3) \textit{Prompting Method Adaptation}: Varying the prompting techniques to better align with the complexity of the problem; (4) \textit{Decomposition Granularity Adaptation}: Modulating the granularity of problem decomposition according to the problem complexity.
+These adaptation strategies can be combined to achieve a dynamic and multifaceted adjustment to the current solver.
+This flexible adjustment enables our method to address the issues of unnecessary resource consumption and suboptimal performance in existing approaches by adaptively selecting the most effective and cost-efficient solver for each task.